Eva Kushner: Biography

-Eva Dubska was born in Prague, Czechoslovakia on June 18, 1929.
+Eva Dubska was born in Prague, Czechoslovakia (now Czechia and Slovakia) on June 18, 1929.
 She lived in France from 1939 to 1945, returned briefly to Czechoslovakia after World War II, and then moved to Canada in 1946.

 Kushner attended McGill University and obtained a BA in Philosophy and Psychology in 1948.
 In 1950, she obtained an MA in Philosophy and in 1956, she obtained a PhD in French Literature.
 In 1971, she was named as a Fellow of the Royal Society of Canada.

 Kushner became President of Victoria University in 1987 and held that position until 1994.
 She also served as Chair of the Royal Society of Canada Committee on Freedom of Scholarship and Science from 1993 to 1998.
 In 1997, the Canadian government awarded her the Order of Canada award.

 Personal life

 In 1949, Eva Dubska married scientist and writer Donn Kushner.
 The two were together until his death in 2001.
-They had three sons, Daniel, Roland and Paul.
+They had three sons.
 Kushner died on January 28, 2023, at the age of 93.